 The state remains at "Coarse" Category Description Cause A network switch is causing jitter on the PTP timestamps in the network.
-Solution Increase the PTP Accuracy, see chapter "Checking the Perception setup" on page 446.
+Solution Increase the PTP Accuracy, see chapter "Checking the Perception setup" on page 437.

-The state remains at "Coarse" Category Description Recording When starting a recording the mainfrar typically not synchronized within the spaceuracy.
-The samples at the start of the are expected to be synchronous within the specified accuracy, but may drift approblem.
+The state remains at "Coarse" Category Description Recording When starting a recording the mainframes are typically not synchronized within the specified accuracy.
+The samples at the start of the recording are expected to be synchronous within 10 times the specified accuracy, but may drift apart as the recording proceeds depending on the cause of the problem.
 Feedback Typically, a notification appears and the recording contains a marker to point out the problem.

-Use accurate master is set, status is orange Category Description Cause The mainframe is synchronized to a PTP master that has a clock class worse than 7.
+Use accurate master is set, status is orange Category Description Cause The mainframe is synchronized to a PTP maste that has a clock class worse than 7.
 Solution 1 GPS antenna is not found, the mainframe has become PTP master.
 Treat this the same as "No signal".
 Solution 2 Wait for approximately five minutes, the GPS antenna may still be evaluating its clock class.
 Recording (different non- accurate masters) Each mainframe operates synchronized to its master, data in the recording maybe shifted.
-Recording (single non-accurate master) The data of all mainframes are typically synchronized to the PTP master; however, some systems may apply additional sanity checks and adjust sample times when these checks fail.
-Note This setup requires any additional network peripherals to be PTP aware.
+Recording (single non- accurate master)